 Tucked atop a knob at 9,600 feet in the Uinta Mountains, the Castle Peak Yurt isn’t exactly a piece of cake to get to, but it’s well worth the effort.
 The yurt itself is unremarkable, just another iteration of the Gooseberry Mesa Yurts traditional temporary Mongolian shelter with a few amenities like a wood stove, some bunk beds and a gas stove, but its remote location makes it the perfect basecamp for high alpine adventure.

-night for snowshoeing and backcountry skiing and snowboarding.
-Those who prefer a more inclusive experience can sign up for a guided trip with White Pine’s partners, Inspired Summit Adventures, who will not only help you safely find the best snow around but will also give you a snowmobile bump for the six miles trip to the yurt and cater your meals.
-Call White Pine Touring for reservations.
-435-649-8710, whitepinetouring.com
+Inspired Summit Adventures manages the yurt and offers both guided and unguided trips depending on your comfort in winter camping and experience in avalanche terrain.
+Those who want to go it alone can reserve the yurt starting at $450 per night (accommodates a group of four) for snowshoeing and backcountry skiing and snowboarding.
+Those who prefer a more inclusive experience can sign up for a guided trip that not only helps you safely find the best snow around but will also give you a snowmobile bump for the six miles trip to the yurt and cater your meals.
+Reservations available online at inspiredsummit.com.